WMD-group/CarrierCapture.jl/docs/src/usage.md

   1. Use `fit_pot!` to find a best fit to the [data of `Q` and `E`](#qe_data).
   2. Use `solve_pot!` to solve 1D Shrödinger equation for the potential energy surface (PES).

-## 3. Computing capture rates
+## 3. Computing Capture Rates
 See [Example](https://github.com/WMD-group/CarrierCapture.jl/blob/master/example/notebook/Anharmonic%20(DX%20center).ipynb).

   1. Use `calc_overlap!` to calculate the overlap between phonon wave functions.
   2. Use `calc_capt_coeff!` to calculate the capture coefficient as a function of temperature.

-# High-Throughput Usage
+# High-throughput Usage
 High-throughput usage is possible by preparing files in a similar method to the examples, `useParamScan_Harmonic.jl` and `useParamScan_Anharmonic.jl`.
 It is recommended that a high-performance computer rather than a personal machine is used, depending on how many calculations are performed.
 The code can then be run remotely using `nohup julia useParamScan_Harmonic &`.

 The steps are as follows,